fadilahonespot/simple-api/README.md

 ## Overview

-This document provides instructions on how to set up your database configuration for the [Your Project Name] project using a `.env` file.
+This document provides instructions on how to set up your database configuration for the simple API app project using a `.env` file.

 ## Prerequisites